Is # 9 For Real?

 Cons: Really is more of a practice facility than a course, it feels like playing in a big back yard with the neighbors' dogs barking when you get too close to the fence.

-Other Thoughts: I gave this course a 1 because Hole 9 is kinda fun and the baskets really are great.
-The rest is just flat and short and tame.
-It's on such a tiny property that it doesn't really feel like a course at all.
+Other Thoughts: It's on such a tiny property that it doesn't really feel like a course at all.
 It feels more like a skills test course.
 A couple of baskets are very close to the fence (less than 10 feet I think) on the property line and the dogs on the other side don't seem real friendly---I wouldn't hop the fence if I threw over.

 Pros: Well designed course for maximum fun in a tiny footprint.
 I took my wife, who doesn't play much, and she enjoyed it so much we played it twice.
 Very recommended course for beginners to enjoy without having to throw 300+, yet still still enough challenge, due to trees and odd shaped lines, to keep better players in the fun zone.
 Very pretty little course, well kept grass, nice old trees.